 Question: Can I use Skill IQs for hiring, firing and promotion decisions?

-We believe that Skill IQs and Role IQs can be unbiased/objective data points used by Pluralsight customers to inform decisions around new team members and career paths.
+We believe that Skill IQs and Role IQs can be unbiased/objective data points used by Pluralsight Skills customers to inform decisions around new team members and career paths.

-If a user has been issued a business Pluralsight license, and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
-If a user does not have a paid and activated Pluralsight license, they may sign up for a free, personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.
+If a user has been issued a business Pluralsight Skills license, and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
+If a user does not have a paid and activated Pluralsight Skills license, they may sign up for a free, personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.